-The Division of Nuclear Medicine at Vanderbilt University Medical Center includes five state-of-the-art gamma cameras, all of which are dual-head single photon emission computed tomography (SPECT) systems; one of these possesses an integrated X-ray CT system for SPECT attenuation correction and fusion for anatomical localization.
-Another is an integrated SPECT/CT combining a dual-head SPECT gamma camera and a state-of-the-art multi-detector 64-slice CT unit allowing the performance of CT angiography.
-A third is an integrated SPECT/CT combining a large field of view dual-head SPECT gamma camera with a state-of-the-art multi-detector 16-slice CT unit.
-In addition, there are two dual-head SPECT gamma cameras at the Vanderbilt Heart and Vascular Institute and one at The Vanderbilt Children’s Hospital.
+The Division of Nuclear Medicine at Vanderbilt University Medical Center includes five gamma cameras, all of which are dual-head single photon emission computed tomography (SPECT) systems; one of these possesses an integrated X-ray CT system for SPECT attenuation correction and fusion for anatomical localization.
+Another is an integrated SPECT/CT combining a dual-head SPECT gamma camera and a multi-detector 64-slice CT unit allowing the performance of CT angiography.
+A third is an integrated SPECT/CT combining a large field of view dual-head SPECT gamma camera with a multi-detector 16-slice CT unit.
+In addition, there are two dual-head SPECT gamma cameras at the Vanderbilt Heart and Vascular Institute and one at Monroe Carell Jr. Children's Hospital at Vanderbilt.

 The facilities include a well-equipped radiopharmacy and in vitro laboratory, a PET/CT radiopharmacy and radiochemistry laboratories.
 The radiochemistry laboratories have recently expanded facilities and staff for the development of new SPECT and PET/CT radiopharmaceuticals.
-MicroPET and microSPECT instruments are available at the Vanderbilt University Institute of Imaging Sciences (VUIIS).
+MicroPET and microSPECT instruments are available at the Vanderbilt University Institute of Imaging Science.

 The Radiology Department has a comprehensive integrated computer network and PACS system with numerous PACS viewing and clinical workstations.